prurigro/cjdmaid/README.md

                                             ''
 ## Description ##

-A tool to simultaneously manage peers by editing _cjdroute.conf_ and updating the active _cjdroute_ process through the use of the admin port.
+A fork of the cjdns admin tool [cjdmaid](https://github.com/noway421/cjdmaid) that uses `~/.cjdmaid.conf` as its config file rather than `/etc/cjdmaid.conf`.

-The *config@home* fork of *cjdmaid* is primarily the *cjdmaid* config file location change from _/etc/cjdmaid.conf_ to _~/.config/cjdmaid.conf_.
+This tool is able to simultaneously manage peers in your _cjdroute.conf_ and the active process using the cjdroute admin port.

 ## Features ##